invictus-ir/Microsoft-Extractor-Suite/README.md

 * Mailbox Rules
 * Transport Rules
 * Message Trace Logs
-* Azure AD Sign-In Logs
+* Entra ID Sign-In Logs
-* Azure AD Audit Logs
+* Entra ID Audit Logs
 * Azure Activity Logs
 * Azure Directory Activity Logs

 In addition to the log sources above the tool is also able to retrieve other relevant information:
-* Registered OAuth applications in Azure AD
+* Registered OAuth applications in Entra ID
 * The MFA status for all users
 * The creation time and date of the last password change for all users
 * The risky users